igorwaw/web-advent/content/2016/11-rtg/index.md

 Next, we need to copy the gamestate.
 In the new object, we have to modify two floors: remove object from one and add them to the other one.
 We have sets, which have functions just for this.
-Finally, we need to check if those two floors are stil valid.
+Finally, we need to check if those two floors are still valid.

 ## Checking the end condition